-At the SSE we use a variety of learning methods to provide the tailored personal development and organisational support that social entrepreneurs need.
+At the School for Social Entrepreneurs we use a variety of learning methods to provide the tailored personal development and organisational support that social entrepreneurs need.
 Learning is "by doing" and throughout each course students learn from their peers, build new networks and are challenged by practitioners, staff and each other to become the most successful social entrepreneurs they can be.

 The SSE’s experience is that social entrepreneurs develop their business and life skills through applying their learning directly to their project, through practical action not academic theory.